groundh0g/leanpub-jekyll/README.md

 ## Configuration - Jekyll

 Jekyll is typically configured by entries in the `_config.yml` file.
-This project moves almost all of that configuration data to the `_jekyllfaces\config.md` file.
-There's one exception, though.
-It was cleaner to leave the `baseurl` setting (the subpath) in the `_config.yml` file.
-That's because Jekyll has filters that help with formatting page URLs that rely on that setting.
+This project moves almost all of that configuration data to the `_jekyllfaces/config.md` file.
+There are two exceptions, though.
+It was cleaner to leave the `baseurl` setting (the subpath) and `url` setting (the protocol and hostname) in the `_config.yml` file.
+That's because Jekyll has filters that help with formatting page URLs that rely on those settings.

 ~~~
 baseurl: "/leanpub-jekyll" # the subpath of your site, e.g. /blog
+url: "https://groundh0g.github.io" # the base hostname & protocol for your site, e.g. http://example.com
 ~~~

 If your site isn't hosted at the root, you'll need to set the `baseurl` value accordingly.